 These types of Capital One credit cards don’t count against the two-card limit:

-The jury is still out for deliberation if the various Capital One student credit cards are exempt from this limit as there are mixed data points.
+The jury is still out on whether the various Capital One student credit cards are exempt from this limit, as there are mixed data points.
 For now, it’s better to be safe than sorry and assume they fall under the limit as they are issued by Capital One instead of being a co-brand or secured product.

 Capital One Venture Signup Bonus Eligibility